Target Sector - Value Added Agriculture

 Vernon James Center / Tidewater Research Station, Plymouth

-focusing on research and development including specialized work with peanuts, cotton, and tobacco), grains and swine production.
+Research Centers – focusing on research and development including specialized work with peanuts, cotton, tobacco, grains and swine production.

 State Cooperative Grading Services Headquarters, Williamston